 Hardshell vs. Softshell

 The primary difference between these two layers is that hardshells are waterproof while softshells are typically only water resistant.
 In the outdoor industry, waterproof means the material has a protective membrane that is impermeable to water even during a continuous downpour.
 Waterproof jackets have taped seams and either waterproof zippers or a storm flap underneath the zipper to protect the zipper from water seepage.
 By contrast, water resistant means that the garment will repel a drizzle for a short period but will eventually absorb water and wet out.
-The seams and zippers may or may not be taped, and often the water resistance is due to a Durable Water Repellent (DWR) fabric treatment that will break down with use.
+The seams and zippers may or may not be taped, and often, the water resistance is due to a Durable Water Repellent (DWR) fabric treatment that will break down with use.
 Never fear, you can buy a water resistance spray for your worn-out softshells to reinvigorate their water protection.
 To synthesize, a high-end hardshell can function as a rain jacket while providing some breathability, while a softshell (that is not waterproof) cannot.
-Bottom line, hardshells are more expensive but also more protective than softshells.
+The bottom line is that hardshells are more expensive but also more protective than softshells.

 Softshell vs. Fleece